vic/pond/README.md

 ```

 As you see, we combine the generator with an state accumulator, in this case `Acc.list()`.
-`Pond.Acc` provides some other useful accumulators, and you can build your own if needed.
-Calling `Acc.value()` will extract the current value from the state accumulator.
+Calling `Acc.value()` at the end will extract the current value from the state accumulator.

+`Pond.Acc` accumulators are just *pond*s themselves, and you can use them as reference if
+you really need to create your own state accumulators.

+If your functions happen to return things other than just a function or a `{state, next_fun}`
+tuple, and you want to pipe using `next`, all you need is to make your result structure
+implement the `Pond.Applicative` protocol.

 ### Elixir Callbags